 Inpatient treatment that combines various therapeutic techniques with medication management has been proven to be one of the most successful ways to overcome depression.
-An inpatient depression treatment center allows you to escape from the drudgery and stress of everyday life and spend your time focusing upon the most important thing – getting better.
+An inpatient depression treatment center offers an opportunity to focus upon getting better.
 In an inpatient center, you’ll learn adaptive coping skills, strategies for relapse prevention, and ways to manage your symptoms, which will enable you to return to a healthy state.

 At Highland Ridge Hospital, a depression treatment center in Utah, we treat adolescents, adults, and older adults struggling with depression using empirically-validated, scientifically-supported treatment options.
-We don’t believe treatment for depression is a one-size-fits-all approach, instead we individualize our plans of care to meet all the needs of each person who comes to us.
-The staff at Highland Ridge Hospital treats each of our patients as family, ensuring that you’ll always have a shoulder to lean on when you need us most.
+We don’t believe treatment for depression is a one-size-fits-all approach, instead we individualize our plans of care to meet all the needs of each person who comes to our hospital.
+The staff at Highland Ridge Hospital treats each of our patients with care and compassion, ensuring that you’ll always have a shoulder to lean on when you need us most.
 Our multidisciplinary treatment team will work together and alongside you to make sure that you’re meeting your treatment goals as you progress through our program.
-At Highland Ridge, you’re home.
+At Highland Ridge Hospital, you’re safe.

-Treatment Options for Depression at Highland Ridge Hospital
+Depression treatment options available at Highland Ridge Hospital

-When you first come to us, you’ll undergo a series of evaluations to help our treatment team fully understand the troubles you’re facing.
+When you first come to our hospital, you’ll undergo a series of evaluations to help our treatment team fully understand the troubles you’re facing.
 Our medical evaluation will help us to determine if you are suffering from any medical conditions or if you’ve been self-medicating with drugs or alcohol.
-The psychiatric examinations will allow us to get a bigger picture of the severity of your depression and determine if you are struggling with any co-occurring disorders.
-With the results of these evaluations, we’ll sit down with you and develop a plan of care for your stay.
+The psychiatric examinations will allow the staff at our hospital to get a bigger picture of the severity of your depression and determine if you are struggling with any co-occurring disorders.
+With the results of these evaluations, we’ll sit down with you and develop a plan of care for your stay at our treatment center.

-Individual therapy is provided to allow you the chance to work privately with one of our amazing therapists.
-In individual therapy, you’ll use a variety of therapeutic techniques, such as cognitive-behavioral therapy (CBT), to help you understand the ways in which your negative thought patterns affect the way you feel about the world.
+Individual therapy is provided at our hospital to allow you the chance to work privately with one of our trained psychotherapists.
+In individual therapy, you’ll use a variety of therapeutic techniques, such as cognitive-behavioral therapy (CBT), to help you understand the ways in which your negative thought patterns affect the way you feel about how you see the world.

 As Highland Ridge Hospital is a holistic treatment center, we are proud to offer a variety of experiential methods to help further your healing.
 These may include: